crispab/signup/SettingUpHeroku.md

 Get access to the source code
 ------

-Deployment on Heroku is done by submitting (cheking in) source code to Heroku's Git repository.
+Deployment on Heroku is done by submitting (pushing) source code to Heroku's Git repository.
 The source is automatically picked up, compiled and deployed on the Heroku servers.

 The source code is managed by the version control system Git.
 If you don't have Git on your local computer already,